-As with the other Daniel Craig Bond outings, the mood of this trailer is darker, grittier and full of suspense.
+As with the other Daniel Craig Bond outings, the mood of No Time to Die is darker, grittier and full of suspense.
 There’s rhythmic augmentation, used to create the drawn-out iterations of the iconic Bond themes.
 And it creates a heap of tension.
-Agogic and rhythmic accents on the familiar motif pepper the trailer.
+Agogic and rhythmic accents on the familiar motif pepper Zimmer and Marr’s tracks.
 Punchy (just like a good Bond opening sequence).

 There’s a general feel of minimalism here.
-We could be in a Glass opera at times (1'08" etc), but then soaring strings enter and we’re back to Bond.
+We could be in a Glass opera at times, but then soaring strings enter and we’re back to Bond.